 2. Versatile waterproof jacket

-No matter what city you will be interning in this year you can bet that it will rain at some point.
+No matter what city you'll be interning in this year, you can bet that it will rain at some point.
 Every traveler should have a waterproof jacket that is comfortable, easy to carry, and will keep you dry.

 3. Backpack (carry on size for weekend trips)

-A real camping backpack that is carry-on size is fantastic for any travel experience and will last you for years.
-Even if you do not plan on backpacking after your internship ends, you will want a backpack with you for your weekend trips to other cities or countries.
+A camping backpack that is carry-on size is fantastic for any travel experience and will last you for years.
+Even if you do not plan on backpacking after your internship ends, you'll want a backpack with you for your weekend trips to other cities or countries.

 4. Water bottle with built in filter